 I’ve seen vans with the backseats removed and a mattress thrown in.
 I’ve even seen a hammock strung up inside of a van, which can be easily removed to maximize living space when you’re not sleeping.

 My van came with a bed that folds into itself to create a bench seat.
-It’s similiar to this one, built by @gnomad_home:
+It’s similar to this one, built by @gnomad_home:

 But I keep mine out like a bed all the time, and find the bed works fine for sitting and occasionally working on my laptop.
 If I did a camper van conversion myself, I wouldn’t bother with the fold-up feature.